 - ARCH1000 Architectural Drafting Studio 1

-- The student develops plan, elevation and sectional views of spaces in a single family residential building.
+- Students develop plans, elevation and sectional views of spaces in a single family residential building.
 Emphasis is placed on the use of instruments, line and lettering, dimensioning and drawing organization.
-This course will include a component of free studio time or self directed learning.
+This course will include a component of free studio time or self-directed learning.

 - BLDG1001 Building Construction, Codes and Standards 1

 - This course deals with site work, foundation systems, site services, floors, walls and trusses of wood-framed buildings.
 The Ontario Building Code is introduced and Part 9 of the Code is applied to the various aspects of small buildings and residential construction.

 - Students learn the properties, characteristics and uses of common and leading-edge building materials.
 Students are able to research, analyze and select appropriate materials for various construction applications.